GoogleCloudPlatform/cluster-toolkit/frontend/docs/admin_guide.md

 A typical workflow for installing a new Spack application is as follows:

 - From the application list page, press the *New application* button.
-In the next form, select the target cluster and choose *Spack instatllation*.
+In the next form, select the target cluster and choose *Spack installation*.
 - In the *Create a new Spack application* form, type a keyword in the *Create a new Spack application* form, and use the auto- completion function to choose the Spack package to install.
 The *Name* and *Version* fields are populated automatically.
 If Spack supports multiple versions of the application, click the dropdown list there to select the desired version.
 - Spack supports variants - applications built with customised compile-time options.
 These may be special compiler flags or optional features that must be switched on manually.
 Advanced users may